 11 Hummus Snacks

-Now that we’ve reviewed all the health benefits of hummus, let’s talk about what to eat with hummus.
+Now that we’ve reviewed some of the benefits of hummus, let’s talk about what to eat with hummus.

 1. Vegetables